 (1) In General.
 EIM Entity Scheduling Coordinators must submit Interchange Schedules with other Balancing Authority Areas at the relevant EIM Interties and must update these Interchange Schedules with any adjustments, when applicable, as part of the hourly EIM Resource Plan revision.

 (2) Economic Bidding of EIM Intertie Transactions.
-An EIM Participating Resource Scheduling Coordinator may bid a transaction at an EIM External Intertie into the FMM if the EIM Entity supports economic bidding of EIM External Intertie transactions and the relevant transmission service providers or path operators support 15-minute scheduling at the EIM External Intertie under FERC Order No. 764.
+An EIM Participating Resource Scheduling Coordinator may bid a transaction at an EIM External Intertie into the FMM if—(A) the EIM Entity supports economic bidding of EIM External Intertie transactions;

+(B) the relevant transmission service providers or path operators support 15-minute scheduling at the EIM External Intertie under FERC Order No. 764; and

+(C) the CAISO has identified, developed, and implemented market rules necessary to enable such intertie bidding.

 * * *